The model that we use everyday to interact with our "digital asset" is outdated.

 And solutions that worked 15 years ago when we were using Words 3 times per day and Outlook once every 2 hours are not suited for our current usage.

-How many different products do we use when we're trying to achieve a single goal, like planning a meeting (calendar, emails, maps, contacts, linkedin,...) ?
+How many different products do we need to use to achieve even the simplest things like planning a meeting (calendar, emails, maps, contacts, linkedin,...)?

-How many time do we miss some opportunities to leverage interesting services because we just don't know about them (a map of transportation in a new city, online payment methods at the restaurant, app of a physical store to find more products,...) ?
+How many time do we miss opportunities to use interesting services just because we don't know about them (a map of transportation in a new city, online payment methods at the restaurant, app of a physical store to find more products,...)?

 First, let's be clear about two words that we'll be using a lot in this document: